Why Journalism Need a Therapist

 Sometimes they risk their lives attempting to reflect a reality the rest of us might not be ready to face.
 When they aren’t risking their lives, they’re battling brutal deadlines, vicious comments, shrinking wages and sexist nicknames.
 Tits McGee, in case you were wondering, is on vacation.

-Seriously though, imagine it’s your job to witness a crime scene or stand on the front lines of war and extract the purest, most distilled, important nugget of information and present it in some highly profitable, easily digestible headline; equal parts privilege, pressure and pain.
+Seriously though, imagine it’s your job to witness a crime or stand on the front lines of war and extract the purest, most distilled, important nugget of information and present it in some highly profitable, easily digestible headline; equal parts privilege, pressure and pain.

 Journalism isn’t for the faint of heart.
-When I told my life story to a reporter I worried the whole time I might be giving him nightmares by sharing the details of my life despite the fact that he was the one asking the questions.
-I worried because I’m a therapist.
+When I told my life story to a reporter I worried the whole time I might be giving him nightmares by sharing the details of my life, despite the fact that he was the one asking the questions.
+I worried about his well-being because I’m a therapist.
 It’s my job to think about how experiences effect people and what resources we have available to ease the sting and maybe prevent all that bad stuff from repeating itself in the next generation.

 How Does that Make You Feel?

 Unless we’re forced into recovery because of some socially sanctioned, life threatening addiction or circumstance, we tend to avoid the truth, the whole truth and nothing but the truth, so help us…